SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

 We will define a method `+` on the `DieHandle` class.
 In other languages, this is often not possible or is based on operator overloading.
-In Pharo `+` is just a message as any other, therefore we can define it in the classes we want.
+In Pharo `+` is just a message as any other: we can define it in the classes we want.

 Now we should ask ourselves what is the semantics of adding two handles.
 Should we modify the receiver of the expression or create a new one?
-We preferred a more functional style and chose to create a third one.
+We prefer a more functional style and chose to create a third one.

 The method `+` creates a new handle then adds the dice of the receiver to it, and then one of the handles is passed as an argument to the message.
 Finally, we return it.